 |Chief Legal Officer|

-BioCryst Reports Third Quarter 2021 Financial Results and Upcoming Key Milestones
+BioCryst Reports Fourth Quarter and Full Year 2022 Financial Results and Upcoming Key Milestones

-RESEARCH TRIANGLE PARK, N.C., Nov.
-03, 2021 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. (Nasdaq:BCRX) today announced financial results for the third quarter ended September 30, 2021, and provided a corporate update.
+RESEARCH TRIANGLE PARK, N.C., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. (Nasdaq:BCRX) today reported financial results for the fourth quarter and full year ended December 31, 2022, and provided a corporate update.